msomeya1/OkadaTorch/README.md

 `OkadaTorch` provides PyTorch implementations of FORTRAN subroutines that calculate displacements and strains (spatial derivative of displacements) due to a point source or a rectangular fault (Okada 1985, 1992).

 **Features**
-- **The whole code is differentiable**: the gradient with respect to the input can be easily computed using reverse-mode automatic differentiation (AD), allowing for flexible gradient-based optimization.
+- **The whole code is differentiable**: the gradient with respect to the input can be easily computed using automatic differentiation (AD), allowing for flexible gradient-based optimization.
 - **No for-loop over observation stations**: vectorization allows rapid calculation for multiple stations.
 - **Easily combined with other models written in PyTorch**.